 Make The Dough

 In a large bowl, add the sourdough starter, water and olive oil.
 Mix with a fork to combine.
 Add the flour and salt.
 Continue mixing with your fork until the dough becomes stiff.
-Then squish everything together with your hands to incorporate all of the four.
+Then squish everything together with your hands to incorporate all of the flour.
 The dough will be dry and shaggy.

 Cover the bowl with plastic wrap, reusable wrap or a clean, very damp kitchen towel.
 Let rest (autolyse) for 30 minutes or up to 1 hour, if preferred.